Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Maret 2026 18.42.12 UTC
+- WIB: Selasa, 10 Maret 2026 20.22.23 UTC
-- WITA: Selasa, 10 Maret 2026 19.42.12 UTC
+- WITA: Selasa, 10 Maret 2026 21.22.23 UTC
-- WIT: Selasa, 10 Maret 2026 20.42.12 UTC
+- WIT: Selasa, 10 Maret 2026 22.22.23 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: motivational
+Kategori: technology